orbisius/orbisius-support-tickets/readme.txt

 = I want to contribute? =

 Awesome!
-Clone the project on github at <a href='https://github.com/orbisius/orbisius-support-tickets/issues' target='_blank'>submit a ticket </a> and make fixes.
+Report glitches or suggestions for improvement or clone the project on github at <a href='https://github.com/orbisius/orbisius-support-tickets/issues' target='_blank'>submit a ticket </a> and make fixes.
 Before doing any work it would be nice to check with us so we can coordinate work because some features may have already been planned.

 = How to contact the author? =